lilycoco/TIL/JavaScript/patternOfFunctions.md

 ```

 ## Order rule
-*functions are not care about the call order but arro function should be called after it declared*
+*functions are not care about the call order but arrow function should be called after it is declared*

 ```
 function createEggFry() {